pusher/libPusher/README.md

 The other scenarios generally indicate that it is not currently possible to connect to the Pusher service - this might be because of an issue with the service but more likely is that there simply isn't an internet connection.

+Up to version 1.6, automatic reconnection would happen after the configured `reconnectDelay` even after explicitly calling `disconnect`.
+This behaviour was undesirable and in all subsequent versions this no longer happens and an explicit call to `connect` is required to reconnect in this case.

 ### Handling disconnections

 If the client fails to connect at all, the delegate method `pusher:connection:failedWithError:` will be called and no automatic reconnection will be attempted.